-Products and services Nature and timing of satisfaction of performance obligation Mobile telecommunication services Mobile telecommunication services include voice, data, messaging, and valued added services.
-The Group recognizes revenues as and when these services are provided (i.e. actual usage by the customer).
-Fixed telecommunication services Fixed telecommunication services include voice, broadband, internet, and data connectivity services.
-The Group recognizes revenues as and when these services are provided (i.e. actual usage by the customer).
-Enterprise solutions services Enterprise solutions services include system integration, IT managed services, cyber security, data / data centers and cloud, outsourcing and digital services.
-The Group recognizes revenues when control transfers to the customer (over time or at a point in time).
-Bundled packages Arrangements involving multiple products and services are separated into individual items and revenue is recognized on the basis of the fair value (standalone selling prices) of the individual items by allocating the total arrangement consideration to the individual items on the basis of the relative value of the selling prices of the individual items.
-Items are separable if they are of separate value to the customer.
-Mobile and other devices The Group recognizes revenues when the control of the device is transferred to the customer.
-This usually occurs at the contract inception when the customer takes the possession of the device.
-Other services Include services provided to stc Bank customers.
-The Bank recognizes revenue when it transfers control over a product or service to a customer.
+Products and services Nature and timing of satisfaction Mobile telecommunication services Mobile telecommunication service services.
+The Group recognizes rev actual usage by the customer).
+Fixed telecommunication services Fixed telecommunication services connectivity services.
+The Group re provided (i.e. actual usage by the c Enterprise solutions services Enterprise solutions services inclusecurity, data / data centers and cl recognizes revenues when control time).
+Bundled packages Arrangements involving multiple p and revenue is recognized on the b individual items by allocating the t on the basis of the relative value of separable if they are of separate va Mobile and other devices The Group recognizes revenues wh customer.
+This usually occurs at th possession of the device.
+Other services Include services provided to stc Ba The Bank recognizes revenue when customer.